Wickwood-LLC/sweaver/README.txt

 the theme if the editor itself is disabled.

 4) Images
 Upload images in the editor or in the back end.
-With imagecache enabled, the images are also available as their derivatives.
+With Image enabled, the images are also available as their derivatives.

 5) Switch theme